jordan-pryor/jordan-pryor.github.io/README.md

 - Ready to be deployed on [Netlify](https://www.netlify.com/)
 - Blog
 - RSS support (your-domain/rss.xml)
-- Cool Reactive Web, for All github your github Repos!
+- Cool Reactive Web, for All your github Repos!
+- Cool Reactive Grid, showing your Commit activity

 ## Tech Stack